ananthakumaran/ananthakumaran.github.com/_posts/2016-03-05-visualization-of-bit-reversal-ring.md

 > Two list of numbers a and b can be said as <strong>order
-> equivalent</strong> if and only if the value of a[i] < a[j] is the
+> equivalent</strong> if and only if a[i] < a[j] = b[i] < b[j] for
-> same as b[i] < b[j] for every i and j.
+> every i and j.

 An example would be [1, 5, 3] and [2, 6, 4].
 The bit reversal
-operation preserves some of the order equivalence of sub groups with in the ring.
+operation preserves some of the order equivalence of sub groups within the ring.
 Each arch represents a group of numbers after bit reversal operation.
 Groups with same order share same color.
-The size of the group increases as you go top to bottom.
+The size of the group increases as you go from top to bottom.
 The size of the ring (4, 8, 16) increases as you go from left to right.

 For example, the ring in the column 2 and row 3 represents the groups
 <span style="color: #1f77b4">(0,4,2)</span>,